Prince August Leopold of Saxe-Coburg and Gotha: Republic and exile

-On 15 November 1889 the prince was in the East, on board Almirante Barroso (who was on his first circumnavigation trip), when a coup d'état ended the monarchist regime in Brazil.
+On 15 November 1889 the prince was in the East, on board Almirante Barroso (who was on his first circumnavigation trip), when a coup d'état ended the monarchical regime in Brazil.
 Communication difficulties prevented the crew from learning about what happened before December.
 Telegrams of Admiral Wandenkolk - now Minister of the Navy of the provisional government - instructed the commander of the cruiser to replace the imperial insignia of the flags and to induce Augusto to resign.
 After consulting his grandfather and his uncle, the Count d'Eu, the prince decided not to resign, but to request a license of two months.
 In telegram, the minister responded to the request: "Prince resignation service, I grant leave.
 Wandenkolk."

 Dom Augusto disembarked in Colombo, Ceylon, where the crew offered him a farewell dinner.
 Excited, the prince distributed his belongings among his companions.

 After a few months, he joined his family and remained with Emperor Pedro II until his death on 5 December 1891.
 After that, he settled in Vienna, where he obtained, through his father, the special permission of Emperor Franz Joseph I of Austria to join the Austro-Hungarian Navy.
 Having conducted the entrance examinations, Prince Augusto was admitted to the Austrian naval reserve without prejudice to his status as a Brazilian citizen, as he explained in a letter dated 6 May 1893 to Baron of Estrela, his attorney in Brazil:

 As I wrote to Antonio, I decided to enter the service of Austria, since the Emperor welcomed me as a Brazilian prince, without my having to lose my Brazilian rights...